Find out more

 - Include safeguarding concerns or issues as a standing agenda item at your committee/management meetings.

-To support organisations to understand their current approach to safeguarding adults and ensure they have the right polices and procedures in place, the Ann Craft Trust have developed a Safeguarding Adults Checklist accessible here.
+To support organisations to understand their current approach to safeguarding adults and ensure they have the right policies and procedures in place, the Ann Craft Trust have developed a Safeguarding Adults Checklist accessible here.

 Who should we contact for further support?